Senior Data Analyst Business Partner

 • Identification of opportunities for data improvement and optimisation.

-• Partnership with the relevant business unit to support their data priorities and ensure appropriate decisions related to data & records are embedded in their BAU decision making and change programs.
+• Partnership with the relevant business unit to support their data priorities and ensure appropriate decisions related to data & records are embedded in their BAU decision making and change programmes.

 Vice President Expectations

 • To contribute or set strategy, drive requirements and make recommendations for change.
-Plan resources, budgets, and policies; manage and maintain policies/ processes; deliver continuous improvements and escape breaches of policies/procedures.
+Plan resources, budgets and policies; manage and maintain policies/ processes; deliver continuous improvements and escalate breaches of policies/procedures.

 • If managing a team, they define jobs and responsibilities, planning for the department’s future needs and operations, counselling employees on performance and contributing to employee pay decisions/changes.
 They may also lead a number of specialists to influence the operations of a department, in alignment with strategic as well as tactical priorities, while balancing short and long term goals and ensuring that budgets and schedules meet corporate requirements.